hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ### Adapt and Verify Configuration File (systel.*.cfg)

 ***Estimated duration: 15-20 minutes.***

+{% include tip.html content="To facilitate setting up the `systel` file, use our template (right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian.cfg) > *Save Link As...* > `~ /telemac/v8p1/configs/systel.cis-debian.cfg` > *Replace Existing*).
+Make sure to verify the  directories described in this section and replace the user name `ssc-deb` with your local user name in the provided `systel.cis-debian.cfg` file." %}

 The configuration file will tell the compiler how flags are defined and where optional software lives.
 Here, we use the configuration file `systel.cis-debian.cfg`, which lives in `~/telemac/v8p1/configs/`.
 In particular, we are interested in the following section of the file: